Maeeen/scastie-bachelor-report/presentation/presentation.md

 # How do the client get auto-completions?

 * Client sends a `/isConfigurationSupported` to know whether the configuration (i.e. set of dependencies and Scala version) are compatible and if the auto-completion is possible.
-* Client sends a multiple requests when hovering, etc. with the configuration.
+* Client sends a multiple requests when hovering, etc. with the configuration inside a `ScastieMetalsOption` case class.

 ---